- The Problem of Spam Calls ---

 Fixing and Removing Spam Labeling

-Despite the above suggestions and your best efforts, it is still possible your caller IDs could be labeled as spam.
+Despite the above suggestions and your best efforts, it is still possible your phone numbers could be labeled as spam.

 While this is undesirable, spam labeling is not necessarily permanent.
-Carriers and app developers understand some spam labeling is erroneous and will let you request removing the labeling.
+Carriers and app developers understand that some labeling is erroneous and will accept requests to remove the labeling.

 You should first go over the common reasons for spam labeling mentioned above.
 Pay attention to your call volume, calling patterns, and TSR/National-Do-Not-Call compliance.
-There is no point to have labeling removed just to see it come back later if don't apply the suggestions for these reasons.
+There is no point in having labeling removed just to see it come back later if don't apply the suggestions for these reasons.

 If possible, you should stop using a flagged number while you wait for carriers and app developers to consider your request.
 Doing so will improve the chances your request is approved or at least reduce the loss of business from rejected calls.